ncagle/DNS-over-HTTPS/curl-meeting-2017.md

 ## How much does it cost?

-We will charge (around) 40 Euro for this.
+We will charge less than 40 Euro for this.
 That will cover lunch and coffee for two days.

 ## How do I sign up?